stevenlriv/homebase-react-mvp/README.md

 # FIRESTORE DATABASE

 ## listing
+ - "availability" is "true" or "false" meaning that is available right now
+ - "availabilityDate" lets you know at which date the rental will be Available

 ## memberships
 ## users
  - Any change made to the user structure needs to be updated on createUserDocuments.js